-Figure 2-3: Tilt Mount Assembly Dimensions
+Figure 2-3: Tilt Mount Assembly (Dimensions in Both Inches and Millimeters)

-To install the tilt mount:
+To install the tilt mount and detector:

 1. Place the tilt mount in its designated location and secure it with four (4) fasteners through four (4) holes 0.14 in.
 (7 mm) in diameter.
 Use the four (4) screws and spring washers according to the kit.